-11.2.5 Investigations
+15.2.5 Investigations

 Apart from usual investigations ultrasound biomicroscopy may allow us to preoperatively assess the area beneath the corneal opacity.
 It helps us to determine the area of corneal opacity, depth of opacity, presence of iris adhesion, anterior chamber depth and angle details in the involved area.
-The lens can be visualized and observed for kerato-lenticular adhesion or presence of any tilting of the lens (Figs. 11.10b, 11.11b, and 11.13d, e).
-This can help us in the planning of the cataract surgery and expect a better outcome.
+The lens can be visualized and observed for kerato-lenticular adhesion or presence of any tilting of the lens (Figs. 15.10b, 15.11b, and 15.13d, e).
+This can help us in the planning of the cataract surgery and a better outcome.

-11.2.6 Surgical Pearls
+15.2.6 Surgical Pearls

 Patients with ASD should be screened for glaucoma and managed appropriately.
 They require optimization of visual function which includes refractive error prescription and tinted contact lenses for photophobia.
+This is important for prevention and treatment of amblyopia.
+Few patients may also require surgery for corneal opacity, lens abnormality or glaucoma management.
+Various challenges may be involved in the cataract surgery in cases with ASD.

-This is important for aniridia patient showing minimal cataract and remnant of iris stump clearly with no subluxation. (e) UBM of aniridia patient with anterior polar and zonular cataract with zonular laxity causing increase in lens globularity
+Corneal abnormalities: Corneal opacity or AAK may cause difficulty in visualization.
+Staining of the anterior capsule enhances its visualization during capsulorhexis.
+Other methods like use of illumination techniques patient showing minimal cataract and remnant of iris stump clearly with no subluxation. (e) UBM of aniridia patient with anterior polar and zonular cataract with zonular laxity causing increase in lens globularity